kaosinc/vim/README.md

 ## General
 This is a simple project to create a vim setup that can be downloaded and used anywhere.
 It is intended to be super basic.
 At some point I may switch from using multiple editors to just using VIM (maybe), so I'll be experimenting with VIM a lot and updating it.
+Oh yeah I stumbled upon Pathogen, I use that to install/load vim plugins/tools.

 ## Install
 - clone the repo